Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 Expected result: Clear pod structure, leads identified, decision rights defined.

-Day 3: Communication Protocol Design (4 hours)
+Day 3 Communication Protocol Design (4 Hours) To Cut Meeting Load

 Current meetings audit: